Kintex98/Terraform-AWS-Architecture/README.md

       - [**Exact AMI Build Invocation**](#exact-ami-build-invocation)
       - [**Clean Up Old AMIs**](#clean-up-old-amis)

-# **terraform-aws-architecture**
+# **terraform-aws-automation-solutions**

-AWS Architecture Solutions written in HCL to be deployed with Terraform
+HCL workflows which will deploy AWS resources through Terraform to automate tasks

 ## **Introduction**
 The goal of this repository is to provide solutions for key AWS architecture needs and/or Terraform dynamic coding challenges.
 I will try to keep the cost, dependencies, deployed resources, and maintenance succinct in that general order of importance.
 I may discuss ways in which you can further expand on the automation and I may also provide those solutions if asked.